Alaina Aristide, MD (She/her/hers)

 Lauren grew up in Jacksonville, Florida.
 She attended Auburn University, where she ran track and cross country while studying Spanish and biomedical sciences.
 After graduation, she moved to Chicago for a year of service through the program Amate House.
 There, she lived in intentional community with eight other volunteers, worked with Spanish-speaking senior citizens through the nonprofit Little Brothers, Friends of the Elderly, and participated in Amate’s social justice education curriculum.
 These experiences motivated her to pursue a career centered on providing primary care and partnering with communities to address health inequities.
 Lauren then moved to Nashville for medical school at Vanderbilt.
 At the student-run free clinic, through various roles including patient health educator and executive co-director, she discovered her love of continuity with patients, motivational interviewing, and chronic disease management.
 Her path to family medicine was rounded out by experiences directing the student hotspotting program, serving on the board of the TNAFP, and researching community-based interventions to prevent child obesity in low-income families.
 Lauren chose Lawrence for countless reasons (and despite her fear of winter!), but particularly for the commitment to the community, the innovative four-year curriculum, and the passion of the residents.
 She is thrilled to be here and to learn from her new community.

-Alicia Fraser, MD (She/her/hers)
+Alicia Fraser, MD (she/her/hers)

 Hometown: Rowley, MA